 Finding: As described in more detail above, the proposed design is compatible with the size, scale, material, and color of the building.
-The only discrepancy is in the window materials, which has been discussed in more detail above.
-A condition of approval is included to require that the storefront windows be wood framed windows, or that wood trim and sills be applied to the exterior of the internal aluminum framed windows.

 Recommended Guideline: Designing and installing a new entrance or porch when the historic feature is completely missing or has previously been replaced by one that is incompatible.
 It may be an accurate restoration based on documentary and physical evidence, but only with the historic entrance or porch to be replaced coexisted with the features currently on the building.
 Or, it may be a new design that is compatible with the size, scale, material, and color of the historic building.